SMARTlab-Purdue/smart_mbot_ws/README.md

 ![GitHub markdown](https://github.com/SMARTlab-Purdue/SMARTmBOT/blob/main/media/wiki/SMARTmBOT_GitHub.jpg)

-This repository is a ROS2 workspace for the [SMARTmBOT](https://github.com/SMARTlab-Purdue/SMARTmBOT).
-If you want to know more details about the SMARTmBOT, please visit our offical github page; [https://github.com/SMARTlab-Purdue/SMARTmBOT](https://github.com/SMARTlab-Purdue/SMARTmBOT)
+This repository is to share a ROS2 workspace for the SMARTmBOT.
+If you want to know more details about the SMARTmBOT, please visit our official GitHub page; https://github.com/SMARTlab-Purdue/SMARTmBOT

-And if you have any questions or found issues on this repostiory, please let me know.
+And if you have any questions or found issues on this repository, please feel free to contact us.
 We will fix and update them as soon as possible.